golang/proposal/design/12302-release-proposal.md

-# Proposal: A minimal release process for Go projects
+# Proposal: A minimal release process for Go repositories

 Author: Dave Cheney &lt;dave@cheney.net&gt;

-Last updated: 2 September 2015
+Last updated: 8 September 2015

 ## Abstract

-In the same way that gofmt defines a single recommended way to format Go source code, this proposal establishes a single recommended procedure for releasing Go projects.
+In the same way that gofmt defines a single recommended way to format Go source code, this proposal establishes a single recommended procedure for releasing the source code for Go programs and libraries.

-This is intended to be a light weight process to facilitate tools that automate the creation and consumption of released versions of Go projects.
+This is intended to be a light weight process to facilitate tools that automate the creation and consumption of this release information.

 ## Background